Awadh: British rule

 The treaty of 1801 formed an arrangement that was very beneficial to the company.
 They were able to use Awadh's vast treasuries, repeatedly digging into them for loans at reduced rates.
 In addition, the revenues from running Awadh's armed forces brought them useful revenues while it acted as a buffer state.
 The Nawabs were ceremonial kings, limited to pomp and show but with little influence over matters of state.
 By the mid-19th century, however, the British had grown impatient with the arrangement and wanted direct control.
 They started looking about for an excuse, which the powerless Nawabs had to provide.
 On 1 May 1816, a British protectorate was signed.

-In 1856 the East India Company annexed the state under the Doctrine of Lapse, which was placed under a Chief Commissioner.
+In 1856 the East India Company invaded and annexed the state under the Doctrine of Lapse, which was placed under a Chief Commissioner.
 Wajid Ali Shah, the then Nawab, was imprisoned, and then exiled by the company to Calcutta (Bengal).
 In the subsequent Revolt of 1857, his 14-year-old son Birjis Qadra son of Begum Hazrat Mahal was crowned ruler, and Sir Henry Lawrence killed in the hostilities.

 In the Indian Rebellion of 1857 (also known as the First War of Indian Independence and the Indian Mutiny), the rebels took control of Awadh, and it took the British 18 months to reconquer the region, months which included the famous Siege of Lucknow.

 The Tarai to the north of Bahraich including large quantity of valuable forest and grazing ground, was made over to the Nepal Darbar in 1860, in recognition of their services during the Revolt of 1857, and in 1874 some further cessions, on a much smaller scale, but without any apparent reason, were made in favour of the same Government.

 In 1877 the offices of lieutenant-governor of the North-Western Provinces and chief commissioner of Oudh were combined in the same person; and in 1902, when the new name of United Provinces of Agra and Oudh was introduced, the title of chief commissioner was dropped, though Oudh still retained some marks of its former independence.